Thaehan/Game19021236/README.md

 - You will lose when snake collisies the the window's edges or itself. - Press Space to restart game!

+- You can change setting in code.

 **How to install:
-- This game needs SDL2 to run!
+- This game needs SDL2, SDL2_Image, SDL2_Ttf to run!

 - Download file "DownloadGameHere" and play!